Atlanta Aerotropolis and Airport Area Planning

 Airport Area Task Force

 The Airport Area Task Force began meeting in August 2012.
 This group was integral in the creation of the Alliance and also helped spur the creation of airport area Community Improvement Districts (CIDs).
 This forum for public dialogue and discussion on improving the airport area will continue as a part of the Atlanta Aerotropolis Alliance.
-Meeting summaries from the 2012 and 2013 meetings are available below.
+Meeting summaries are available below.
 Airport Area Task Force meetings are typically held at the Technical Support Campus at Hartsfield-Jackson Atlanta International Airport (see driving directions to Technical Support Campus).

 Contact Jon Tuley at 404-463-3307 or firstname.lastname@example.org for more information on these airport area planning efforts.